cesarBLG/openrails/Source/Documentation/Manual/cruisecontrol.rst

    "UseTrainBrakeAndDynBrake", "CC uses train brake and dyn brake together", "Boolean", "FALSE" "SpeedDeltaToEnableTrainBrake", "This is the minimum speed delta between actual speed and desired speed for the CC to use also the train brake", "Float(speed)", "5m/s"
    "SpeedDeltaToEnableFullTrainBrake", "This is the minimum speed delta between actual speed and desired speed for the CC to use also the train brake with no reduced intensity", "Float(speed)", "10m/s"
-   "TrainBrakeMinPercentValue", "This is the minimum train brake percent used by the CC, this depends also from the value of the smooth notch in the Brake_Train block", "Float(percent)", "30"
+   "TrainBrakeMinPercentValue", "This is the minimum train brake percent used by the CC.
+0 means no braking, 100 means full service braking", "Float(percent)", "30"
    "TrainBrakeMaxPercentValue", "As above for maximum value.
-It must be lower than the value of the subsequent notch, and not too high to avoid that the brake is not fully released timely", "Float(percent)", "85"
+It must not be too high to avoid that the brake is not fully released timely", "Float(percent)", "85"
    "ThrottleNeutralPosition", "The zero throttle position is neutral in auto mode, that is in such position the CC does not intervene", "Boolean", "FALSE"
    "MinimumSpeedForCCEffect", "Below this speed CC has no effect", "Float(speed)", "0" "StartInAutoMode", "Game starts with CC in Auto mode", "Boolean", "FALSE"